Next week I will be publishing on my web-site and

 Times-Picayune) would contact Siegelman.
 He did, but Siegelman

+declined to take his questions.
 I went beyond the call of duty by searching Merlin (the

 computer library of Register stories) and Nexis for stories reporting